 Being positive, you will have an easier time staying focused and meeting deadlines rather than having a bad attitude that can make work a struggle.

-It leads to better Relationships
+It leads to Better Relationships

 “The longer I live, the more I realize the impact of attitude on life.
 Attitude, to me, is more important than the past, than education, than money, than circumstances, than failures, than successes, than what other people think or say or do.
 It is more important than appearance, giftedness, or skill.
 It will make or break a company… a church… a school… a home.
 The remarkable the attitude we will embrace for that day.
 We cannot change the fact that people will act in a certain way.
 We cannot change the inevitable.
 The only thing we can do is play on the one string we have, and that is our attitude.
 I am convinced that life is 10% what happens to me and 90% how I react to it.
 And so it is with you… We are in charge of our ATTITUDES.

 Having a positive attitude at work can help you get a promotion to succeed on projects, meet goals and just generally enjoy your job more.
 Attitude plays just as big of a role.
-There is five key attitude that organization should seek out in employees to ensure a harmonious professional environment and a productive staff.
+There is five key attitudes that organization should seek out in employees to ensure a harmonious professional environment and a productive staff.

 Respect for Others